2017 Issues & Advocacy

 1. Find out who represents you.

 Depending on the issue that you care about, there are a number of officials you can call at the local, state and federal levels.
-Resources are on the reverse side of this sheet to help you find out who those people are and how to contact them.
+Resources are available below to help you find out who those people are and how to contact them.

 2. Decide what to call about.